Josie's Story

 Consistency defined 2023–24.
 Josie finished fourth on the World Cup standings with five podiums, second at Sierra Nevada, and third at Cervinia, Mont‑Sainte‑Anne and both races in Montafon, while continuing to anchor Australia’s rise in the discipline.

 She carried that form into 2024–25, opening with silver in Cervinia in December, then adding silver at Beidahu, China, in February.
-In Erzurum, Türkiye, she took individual bronze before teaming with Cameron Bolton for Australia’s first World Cup mixed team gold in snowboard cross, edging Great Britain by four‑hundredths of a second.
+In Erzurum, Türkiye, she took individual bronze before teaming with Cam Bolton for Australia’s first World Cup mixed team gold in snowboard cross, edging Great Britain by four‑hundredths of a second.
 Later in March, Josie partnered Adam Lambert to silver in the Montafon mixed team event.

-At the Engadin 2025 World Championships in St Moritz, Josie advanced to the semi‑finals in the individual event, with Italy’s Michela Moioli taking gold, before teaming with Lambert in the mixed team event where Australia 1 placed sixth.
-Australia 2 (Mia Clift/Cameron Bolton) won silver, underlining the strength of the national program.
+At the Engadin 2025 World Championships in St Moritz, Josie advanced to the semi‑finals in the individual event, with Italy’s Michela Moioli taking gold, before teaming with Adam in the mixed team event where Australia 1 placed sixth.
+Australia 2 (Mia Clift/Cam Bolton) won silver, underlining the strength of the national program.
 Josie closed the 2024–25 season fourth on the overall World Cup standings for the second straight year.

-Away from result lines, Josie’s story remains rooted in family, community and a pathway that has kept her close to home.
+Despite her fantastic results at such as young age, Josie’s story remains rooted in family, community and a pathway that has kept her close to home.
 She continues to work within the Olympic Winter Institute of Australia and New South Wales Institute of Sport set‑ups, guided in recent seasons by coaches including Harald Benselin, and often reflects on how Jindabyne’s weather and terrain shaped the racer she is today.